wellsaid-labs/tts-evaluation/docs/VOICE_OVER_INVARIANTS.md

   speech sounds at the end of a word, like "s".
 - We look for audio segments that are untranscribable.

+With regards to recording datasets, we ask voice-actors that their silences are quieter than -60 db.
+Ideally, they are more like -70 db or lower.

 ## Segmentation

 We segment audio based on speech segments.
 A speech segment starts and ends with a pause.
 Also,